 Step 1: Pick your lane (Kids, Teens, Adults)

-At Sensei Sandy BJJ, the weekly times are simple in Tannersville: Kids 4:00 PM, Teens 5:00 PM, Adults 6:00 PM.
+At Sensei Sandy BJJ, the times stay simple so families can plan: Kids 4:00 PM, Teens 5:00 PM, Adults 6:00 PM, all in the same studio above Main St in Tannersville.
 See the full weekly grid here: See Sensei Sandy Schedule.

 Location: 6045 Main Street, 2nd Floor Studio, Tannersville, NY 12485.